survivejs/maintenance-book/manuscript/code-quality/03-typing.md

 These third-party type definitions complement the actual packages and allow you to capture type errors related to them.
 It can be sensible to implement a package using either solution and then compile to JavaScript and a type definition file.

-T> [ReasonML](https://reasonml.github.io/) implements a bridge between the language and JavaScript using a programmable type definition.
-The approach goes further than the static definitions provided by Flow and TypeScript.

 ### Generating Type Definitions

 If you are using TypeScript to author your packages, TypeScript compiler will write file ending in *d.ts*.
 The file contains the type definitions.
 It's advisable to set `"typings": "dist/library.d.ts"` in *package.json* although TypeScript related tooling will look for the file through convention.
 The same type definition can be used for DefinitelyTyped.